softwaresaved/policy_common_data/README.md

 from commondata.softwaresearchterms import SoftwareSearchTerms
 ```

 This adds the `lib\policy_common_data` submodule onto Python's path and imports it.

+### Using the Python wrapper in your own project

-Then you can do, e.g.:
+Once configured, you can then do, e.g.:

 ```
 search_terms = SoftwareSearchTerms()